vemacs/jSkype/README.md

 message.editMessage("");
 ```
 ## Formatting messages
+TODO: rewrite
-The "Chat" class is a utilities class for formatting.
-To format "hi" in bold, you can do "Chat.bold("hi")", which will return "hi" with the html Skype tags.
-If you wanted "hi" to be in bold and blink, you can do "Chat.bold(Chat.blink("hi"))".
-When sending raw messages, I highly suggest you encode them using Chat#encodeRawText
+OLD: The "MessageBuilderUtils" class is a utilities class for formatting.
+To format "hi" in bold, you can do "MessageBuilderUtils.bold("hi")", which will return "hi" with the html Skype tags.
+If you wanted "hi" to be in bold and blink, you can do "MessageBuilderUtils.bold(MessageBuilderUtils.blink("hi"))".
+When sending raw messages, I highly suggest you encode them using MessageBuilderUtils#encodeRawText
+NEW: MessageBuilder is the builder class for constructing string that is safe to pass to Group#sendMessage.
+In order to add text to the message builder, use #addText.
+Only use #addHtml with past outputs from #build and html code you know is safe.
+If you'd like to add two message builders together, simply builderA.build() + builderB.build() would work, however I recommend you to pass the old build output to the constructor of the new builder instance, if you want to make a clean message builder.

 #Example event handler usage:
 In order to listen for an event, create a class that implements EventListener, and register it by calling "api.getEventManager().registerListener(new YourListener(skype));" All event's can be found the "xyz.gghost.jskype.api" package and in the event section of this readme file.